Maya Biosphere Reserve

 In 2018 the Pollo Solo community was forcibly evicted in Serra la Candona.[12]
 Some of these families were able to relocate with relatives in Alta Verapaz and Izabal, but others continue to live in an improvised settlement in San Andrés, Petén.[13]

-In addition to the evictions, criminalization, repression, and imprisonment of the communities, authorities, and leaders, [14] at least six community members were killed.[15]
+In addition to the evictions, criminalization, repression and imprisonment of the communities, authorities, and leaders, [14] at least six community members were killed.[15]
 Protests have been repressed with the use of military forces.
 [16]

 It has been reported that projects promoted by WCS Guatemala may have contributed to a climate of criminalization and evictions.[17]
-Among these projects is the adoption by WCS of the master plan for the biosphere reserve, as well as the government-led project “Recovery of Governance of the Candelaria Triangle,” aimed at establishing territorial control and preventing threats to cultural and natural assets in the southeastern area of the Triangle.
+Among these projects are the adoption by WCS of the master plan for the biosphere reserve, as well as the government-led project “Recovery of Governance of the Candelaria Triangle,” aimed at establishing territorial control and preventing threats to cultural and natural assets in the southeastern area of the Triangle.
 Additionally, WCS supported the establishment of permanent civil-military patrols within the corridor between Laguna del Tigre and the Candelaria Triangle.
 In 2016 alone, 48 joint patrols were conducted by CONAP, WCS, and the army, often resulting in the arrest of community members, with a particular focus on communities targeted for eviction.[18]

 [5] AL GTM 4/2019